-A candidate may only maintain one campaign committee and one campaign checking account for the City office being sought.
+A candidate may only maintain one campaign committee and one campaign checking account for each election and City office being sought.
 Both OCRA and state law require that all expenditures for that office be paid from that account.
 [OMC §3.12.110]